SYNTap® Test FAQs

-Contact our Patient Billing Center for details about payment options and our financial assistance program.
+Please contact our Patient Billing Office for details about payment options and/or eligible financial assistance programs.

 Is ABN required for Medicare patients?

 For Medicare patients, an Advance Beneficiary Notice (ABN) is required.
-The patient-signed ABN Form should accompany the requisition and sample when shipped.
+Please include the patient-signed ABN Form, with the requisition and CSF sample shipment to Amprion’s lab.